552020/push_swap/README.md

 ### Makefile

-- Your Makefile must at least contain the rules $(NAME), all, clean, fclean and re.:
+- Your Makefile must at least contain the rules $(NAME), all, clean, fclean and re.

+- I wrote a lot of commentaries in the Makefile itself.
+Move the commentaries from the Makefile to her.

+[X] Write a Makefile
+[]	Write a Makefile that import libft.

+#### `:=` instead of `=`

+- `:=` the value of the variable is fixed and can't be changed during the executioin of make.
+Is a good practice to use `:=` instead `=` for variables which values don't change during the execution

+#### make -C libft

+The make -C command is used to execute make in a subdirectory

 ## Glossary